 I will admit to not having done a lot of reading about parenting philosophy.
 I don’t have the attention span and I find too much “should”ing counterproductive.
 But a large part of it is due to having come across so much advice that I just don’t find useful.

 Proponents of “gentle parenting” seem to be everywhere these days.
 I get the concept, and a lot of it I agree with, though the amount of condescension in much of it leaves me blinking in disbelief.
-(This gentle parenting article is especially annoying.
+(This gentle parenting article (Update: which has now been deleted – hmm…) is especially annoying.
 The first three paragraphs, which assume that some people either completely ignore or rudely yell at their children, make me really quite cranky.
 If there’s a gentle parent out there who has never lost her patience with her child I would like to meet her and find out what medication she’s on.)
 But some much-touted gentle parenting practices are downright farcical when attempted on a child like mine.

 The classic “give him a choice” approach is a perfect example.
 This is how it tends to go in my house [not an actual conversation, but the typical outcome of many real ones nonetheless]: